fosslight/hub-guide-en/tips/1_common/4_comment/README.md

 {: .left-bar-title }
 1. Click the 'Add Button' ![AddComment](../../images/common/comment/btn_add_comment.png).
 2. Enter the content in the comment popup.
-    - **Save & Send Comment** : After the content is saved, it will be sent to both the reviewer and the user's email.
+    - **Save & Send Comment** : After the content is saved, it will be sent to both the reviewer and the user(who has permission to create and modify projects)'s via email.
     - **Save draft** : A temporary comment will be saved.
 When you click the Add Button again, a comment window will appear with the previously written content.
     <img src="../../images/common/comment/comment_edit_popup.png" width="400" height="360" alt="EditPopup" class="styled-image" />
 <br><br><br>